Extreme Hardship Waiver for Spouse (I‑601 Waiver)

 What is the I-601 Waiver?

-The Extreme Hardship Waiver for Spouse (I‑601 Waiver) is a form that allows individuals who are inadmissible to the United States to request a waiver based on extreme hardship to their U.S. citizen or lawful permanent resident spouse.
-This waiver is particularly important for couples who may face separation due to immigration issues.
+The Extreme Hardship Waiver for Spouse (I‑601 Waiver) serves as a crucial legal mechanism for individuals deemed inadmissible to the United States, enabling them to seek relief by demonstrating that their absence would cause significant and extreme hardship to their U.S. citizen or lawful permanent resident spouse.
+This waiver is particularly vital for couples who may face prolonged separation due to various immigration challenges, such as visa overstays, criminal convictions, or health-related issues.

 Who Needs the I-601 Waiver?